Cancer (young people)

 Hearing your diagnosis of cancer

 Young people are usually told about their diagnosis (what their illness is) by their hospital consultant.
 What the doctor says is based on the results of various tests and investigations.
-These will depend on the type of cancer and might include blood tests, scans, or laboratory analysis of material removed during a biopsy or operation (see ’Tests’).
+These tests will depend on the type of cancer and might include blood tests, scans, or laboratory analysis of material removed during a biopsy or operation (see 'Tests for cancer in young people’).

-The legal age for consent for medical treatment is 16 so parents of teenagers under 16 year olds may sometimes be told of the diagnosis first so that they can be the first ones to tell their children.
-Parents of younger children sometimes tried to shield them from finding out that they had cancer.
-A 14 year old boy said he knew that his parents had not wanted to tell him but that they had also felt that they could not keep the diagnosis a secret when he was on the ward.
+In some cases, parents of younger children tried to shield their children from finding out that they had cancer.
+A 14-year-old boy said he knew that his parents had not wanted to tell him, but that they had also felt that they could not keep the diagnosis a secret when he was on the ward.

 His parents decided he should be told his diagnosis, but he thought that there must be a mistake...